humairaansari12345/healthcare_sql_project/README.md

-# Healthcare Data analysis using SQL
+# Healthcare Data Analysis using SQL

 Overview
 This project analyzes healthcare data using SQL to uncover key trends,optimize patients care,and improve hospital efficiency.